-The agenda of the National Assembly includes, by priority and in the order established by it, the discussion of the bills of law presented by the government and of the proposals of law accepted by it.
+The agenda of the Parliament consists of the discussion of the bills of law deposited by the Government and of the proposals of law accepted by it.

-The Government is informed of the agenda of the works of the National Assembly and of the commissions.
+The Government is informed of the agenda of the work of the Chambers and of their commissions.

-The Prime Minister and the other members of the government have the right of access to and speech in the National Assembly and in its commissions.
-They are heard by it at their demand or the demand of the commissions.
+The Prime Minister and the other members of the Government have the right of access and of speech in the Chambers of the Parliament and of their commissions.
+They are heard at their [own] demand or at that of the parliamentary instances.